-Creek is the largest tributary to Sooke Reservoir and Judge Creek is the second largest.
-Deception (gulch) is a small tributary to Deception Reservoir and the Leech River Tunnel (currently deactivated) terminates at Deception gulch.
-Thus, Deception Reservoir is a likely balancing reservoir for future inter-basin transfers, and it is separated entirely from the current water supply (Sooke Reservoir) by a dam.

-In the LWSA, Weeks and Chris Creek are headwater streams of the Leech River and Lazar and Jarvis Creeks are headwaters of Cragg Creek, a major tributary to the Leech.
-West Leech River is the other major tributary to the Leech River, and Leech-Beach site was located just downstream from the confluence of West Leech with the mainstem.
-The Leech Tunnel site was located near the effective mouth of the LWSA, at the Leech River Tunnel.
+Rithet Creek is the largest tributary (11.12 km2 basin) to Sooke Reservoir and Judge Creek is the second largest (8.33 km2 basin).
+The Leech River Tunnel (currently deactivated) terminates at Deception Gulch (‘Deception’), a small tributary (4.02 km2 basin) to Deception Reservoir.
+As such, Deception Reservoir could be used as a balancing reservoir for future inter-basin transfers, and it is separated entirely from the current water supply (Sooke Reservoir) by a dam.
+The Leech WSA includes two major tributary sub-basins: West Leech River (20.85 km2) and Cragg Creek (28.06 km2).
+The Cragg crk sub-basin included two headwater sub-basins: Lazar (4.74 km2) and Jarvis (1.51 km2).
+The Leech-Beach site was located just downstream from the confluence of West Leech with the Leech River mainstem (94.09 km2 sub-basin).
+And near the effective mouth of the Leech WSA, the Leech Tunnel basin included the entire Leech WSA (95.3 km2).
+Headwaters of the Leech River included Weeks and Chris Creek sub-basins; Weeks sub-basin (11.52 km^2) encompassed Weeks Lake and surrounding wetlands (Jordan Meadows fen), and Chris crk sub-basin (5.8 km^2) included smaller Worley Lake.
+Below the confluence of Weeks and Chris crk is the Leech-head site (20.59 km2 sub-basin), the head of Leech River